openspeech-team/openspeech/README.md

 ## Why shouldn't I use OpenSpeech?

-- This library provides code for learning ASR models, but does not provide APIs by pre-trained models.
+- This library provides code for training ASR models, but does not provide APIs by pre-trained models.
-- We do not provide pre-training mechanisms such as Wav2vec 2.0 since pre-training costs a lot of computation.
-Though computation optimization is very important, and this library does not provide that optimization.
+- This library does not provides pre-trained models.

 ## Model architectures